Essex, Mass. First Congregational Church

 This collection contains volumes of church records and town meeting records of Chebacco Parish.
 It also includes some papers written Rev. John Cleaveland during his time as pastor, a few loose administrative records, and relations of faith from female members.

 The original manuscripts in this collection are owned by our project partners, the Phillips Library at the Peabody Essex Museum.
-Further information about the complete collection can be found in the Phillips Library's finding aid.
+For additional information please see the Phillips Library's finding aid.

 This volume contains church meeting minutes, monies received, marriage banns (engagement announcements), baptisms and deaths, membership lists, financial accounts and registers, and resolutions.